- About Us

 the authentic self can change your life for the better.

-This is especially noticeable with Holy Fire II Reiki energy.
+This is especially noticeable with Holy Fire III Reiki energy.
 It

 seems to focus on restoring the authentic self in the individual